 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Attending an out-of-state college appeals to many students.
 Some people want to live in a new place.
 Others look out of state because it also opens up hundreds more options so students can choose a school that matches their future plans.
 In most states, nonresident undergraduates make up about 30 percent of the student population.

 However, the average tuition and fees for the 2022-2023 school year is $17,290 higher at out-of-state schools than at in-state schools.
 These costs mean that students often need ways to make the cost more affordable.
 If you plan to attend school outside of your home state, you can potentially save money through the following methods.

 Apply for a tuition reciprocity agreement

-Tuition reciprocity agreements, also known as tuition exchange programs, are programs that allow students to attend an out-of-state college within their region without paying out-of-state tuition.
+Tuition reciprocity agreements, or tuition exchange programs, allow students to attend an out-of-state college within their region without paying out-of-state tuition.
 Eligibility requirements vary from agreement to agreement.
 Some programs require certain majors or a certain GPA, and spots may be limited, so those wanting to apply need to do so early.